vicendominguez/memcached-zabbix-template/README.md

 You don't need to modify the template if you are using the standard port to access to the Memcached (port 11211).

-It permits a fast configuration because of you can apply the same template to all your memcached hosts without modification/installation in the agents.
+It permits a fast configuration because of you can apply the same template to all your memcached servers without modification/installation in the agents.

 Of course, it can be to work in the agent/client side too.